magi-knights-project/magi-knights/README.md

 play games of 5th Edition, and compendium content for Monsters, Heroes, Items, Spells, Class Features, Monster Features, and more!

-Data present under the `packs/` directory is taken from the [Systems Reference Document 5.1 (SRD5)](http://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf) and used under the terms of the OGL v1.0a, see OGL.txt.
+Some Data present under the `packs/` directory is taken from the [Systems Reference Document 5.1 (SRD5)](http://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf) and used under the terms of the OGL v1.0a, see OGL.txt.

 Images present under the `icons/` directory are distributed under various terms, please see the `icons/LICENSE` file for full details.